infinitepower18/Homepage-MobileSafari/README.md

 ## Known Issues

-### Blank page when opening a new tab in iOS 18
+### Blank page when opening a new tab in iOS 18/visionOS 2
-Apple has confirmed it's an iOS 18 bug and that they're working on a fix for a future iOS update.
+Apple has confirmed it's an iOS 18/visionOS 2 bug and that they're working on a fix for a future update.
 (FB14194963)

+## Translations

+The locale file is located in `Homepage/Resources/Localizable.xcstrings`.
+If your language isn't yet supported, it will fallback to English.

+If you are editing with Xcode, make sure you are using the latest version of Xcode 16.

+Future updates to strings will involve updating all translated language files using Google Translate or some other machine translation service.
+As you may know, these services are not always accurate, so if you see any inaccuracies, please make a pull request!